What You’ll Learn 🎯

 Recalculating runout correction

-Together with all of the output channels from Orbit Analysis, Runout compensation can also be recalculated in post-processing using the raw data from the proximity probes.
+Along with all output channels from Orbit Analysis, runout compensation can also be recalculated during post-processing using the raw data from the proximity probes.

-To recalculate and apply runout compensation in Analyze mode, please follow the steps below:
+To recalculate and apply runout compensation in Analyze mode, follow the steps below:

 1. Navigate to the Runout compensation sub-display template.